 Proper Mouthguard Use and Care

-It’s really important to have a mouthguard designed to fit specifically, otherwise people simply won’t wear them.
-For example, if a child keeps taking their mouthguard out of their mouth, it’s probably because it doesn’t fit properly.
-That’s why it is so important to spend that little bit extra on a custom fitted mouthguard.
+It’s really important to have a mouthguard designed to fit well and comfortably, otherwise people simply won’t wear them.
+Sometimes when a child keeps taking their mouthguard out of their mouth, it’s because it doesn’t fit properly.
+That’s why it is so important to spend that little bit extra on a custom-fitted mouthguard.

-So, if you are going to have a mouthguard made especially for you, it’s important to care for it properly.
+If you are going to have a mouthguard made especially for you, it’s important to take good care of it.
 Some ways you can do this include: